 Managed WordPress hosting and support in a single, affordable package is hard to come by.
-There are many companies offering fully managed WordPress hosting, and many others offering WordPress technical support – but few combine the two.
+Although many companies offer fully managed WordPress hosting, and others offer WordPress technical support, few combine the two.

-It’s not easy to predict the amount of webspace you will need for your site and consequently makes it hard to find the right hosting package for you.
+It’s not easy to predict the amount of webspace you will need for your site, This makes it hard to find the right hosting package for you.

 Hosting can be shared or on a private server – again the best choice depends on the anticipated website traffic.
-General shared hosting, as offered by companies such as GoDaddy, Bluehost and 123 Reg, means your site will share the server with other company websites.
-Consequently this type of hosting can be adequate for small sites where uptime and site speed are not critical, but far from ideal for sites with large volumes of traffic.
+General shared hosting, as offered by GoDaddy, Bluehost and 123 Reg etc, means your site will share the server with other company websites.
+This type of hosting can be adequate for small sites where uptime and site speed are not critical.
+For sites with large volumes of traffic is is far from ideal.
 In the latter case, website speed may be slow and if you have too much traffic, the site is likely to crash

 Private server hosting means you have resources that are not shared by others.
 This provides more power and flexibility than being on a shared account, but costs more.

 For a WordPress website, it makes sense to choose WordPress specific hosting.
-It may be slightly more expensive than general hosting but is optimised for WP and ensures the website runs faster and can be more easily maintained.
+It may be slightly more expensive than general hosting but is optimised for WP.
+This ensures the website runs faster and can be more easily maintained.
 But many of the “big names” in website hosting don’t offer this option.

 In short finding the right hosting package for your WordPress website can be tricky if you don’t know the right questions to ask.